Noisy valves; leaded fuels;

-There is nothing wrong with ASKING any of them WHAT materials and techniques they use, ETC!
+There is nothing wrong with ASKING any of them, or others, WHAT materials and techniques they use, ETC!

 10. There are some that feel that a way around all these various problems is to use such as Black Diamond valves, & AMPCO 45 guides.
 I am NOT one of those persons.

 11. Fuel requirements, Octane ratings, etc.: http://bmwmotorcycletech.info/fuelmiscl.htm

 12. Milling (& less than normal valve clearance adjustability, etc.): It is rather common for heads to be milled, sometimes on both sides of a head, sometimes just one side of a head.
 The most common reason is warpage where the valve cover gasket fits.
 Unless the head is properly indexed & mounted, sometimes with shims (especially if previous work was done wrongly) to the milling table, the outer & inner surfaces might not end up being parallel.
 Further, a milling pass over the outer side can reduce the effective distance from head to engine case, & reduce the adjustment range of the adjuster cup-bolt that sets valve clearance.
 Shims may be needed to, effectively, move the rocker assembly outwards.
 SS shims to do this are available in metric sizes, such as 1 mm, from such as McMaster-Carr.
 They are INexpensive.
 Sometimes milling is done for the purpose of increasing compression ratio.
 This can also be done by turning the cylinder base properly ....or, a combination of both base and head, or just the head.
 I slightly prefer both be done.